 - Dried sunflower heads or stalks of dried millet or other grain

 - Strings of in-shell peanuts or broken walnuts

 - Small birdseed cakes, cookies or muffins

 - Whole apples, pears or peaches, such as windfall fruits

-- Strings of popcorn or unsweetened cereal such as regular Cheerios
+- Strings of plain air-popped popcorn or unsweetened cereal such as regular Cheerios

 To hang ornaments, use small lengths of string – red and green are popular for bird Christmas trees – or natural twine to make loops or bows for hanging each ornament.
 The birds may use the string to help insulate a roosting area, or they may collect it for nesting material in the spring.
 Avoid very thin threads or fishing line, which could become a tangle hazard for visiting birds.